-As explained more fully in the Statement of Board of Governors Responsibilities in Respect of the Annual Report and the Financial Statements set out on page 21, the Board of Governors is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Board of Governors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Board of Governors Responsibilities in Respect of the Annual Report and the Financial Statements set out on page 18, the Board of Governors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Board of Governors is responsible for assessing the Group's and the College's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Governors either intend to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Board of Governors are responsible for assessing the Group and College's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Governors either intend to liquidate all or part of the College Group or to cease operations, or have no realistic alternative but to do so.